Maricopa County Library Offers Curbside Book Pickup

 MCLD — During this unprecedented time, Maricopa County Library District (MCLD) has come up with new and innovative ways to meet the changing needs of its communities.
 After launching livestreaming programs for all ages, increasing access to its collection of streaming and digital services, and introducing one-on-one phone sessions for homework help, there is still an overwhelming desire from the community to regain access to the library’s nearly 720,000 items in the library’s physical collection.
+Libraries are access to literature that helps both in studying, preparing reports, and spending time with a book at home, relaxing after a hard day.
+And for a more accurate study of why it is important to have (web) libraries and read, contact essays writers.

 Starting Wednesday, April 22, MCLD will begin a new Curbside Pickup service at the majority of its libraries across the county.
 Cardholders can reserve and pick up books, movies and more, all while practicing social distancing.